 Jet lag can be aggravated by dehydration, lack of oxygen, tiredness, alcohol and stress.

-Here are NHS Direct's recommendations for beating jet lag: Get plenty of sleep in the days before you travel.
+Here are some recommendations for beating jet lag: get plenty of sleep in the days before you travel.
 Start adjusting to the time at your destination as soon as you get on the plane – reset your watch, modify mealtimes and get some sleep, especially if you'll arrive in the daytime.
 Take light exercise during the flight.
 Don't overeat or drink alcohol.
 Try not to schedule important meetings for the first couple of days of your trip.
 When you arrive, get into a routine immediately.
 Drink plenty of water and take daily exercise.
 Be careful with caffeine – drink coffee in the afternoon, not first thing in the morning.
 Don't nap during the day – adjust to local time.
 But don't use sleeping tablets as they can make you drowsy the next day.

 To help you sleep during a long flight, try using a sleeping mask, ear plugs and an inflatable travel pillow, all of which are available at shops in the departure lounge.